rohangoel96/blog/_travels/2019-12-17-los-angeles.md

 permalink:
 publish: yes

 description: Los Angeles literally translates to "The Angels" from Spanish.
 Famous for the entertainment industry, the city is just a drive away from snow-capped mountains, desert and beach making it a dream city for me.
-I was in LA for about 10 days and with so much to see, the time still seemed less :D
+I was in LA for about 10 days and with so much to see, the time still seemed less :D. Seperate posts for DisneyLand and Universal Studios.

 my_arr: '
 Griffith Park, the Central Park of Los Angeles offers scenic views of the downtown skyline.